ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 snort_whitelist_append("threads")
 ```

-Include the above file in `snort.lua` by editing the file and adding the line below to the end of the file.
+Include the above file in `snort.lua` by editing the file and adding the line below to the end of the file:

  ``` bash
  include('common.lua')